akaflay/kiva-exercise/README.md

 4. The total amount for the lender has been distributed equally for all the installments.(May be different in some amount in decimal)
 5. The Schedule does not take considerations for the holidays.
 6. If there is no lender id in the lender response have made the lender id as annonymus.
+7. Not all the test scenerios has been handled in the tests.

 # Exemple
 ```